-Most models that work in edtech look pretty similar to what you see in other niches.
+Most of the models that work in edtech look pretty similar to what you can see in other niches.
 Yet, there are some specifics you should know before launching your startup.

-Without further ado, let’s look at the top 7 business models you can use to rock the edtech market in 2021 and beyond.
+So, here are the top 7 business models you can use to rock the EdTech market in 2021 and beyond.

 You can download a blank canvas template to quickly systematize your business model

 Give users a freebie and offer a more advanced plan as an upgrade.
 What could be easier?

 It’s an attractive model for startups as it allows you to establish trust in your brand and quickly become a niche leader.

 Initially, Coursera offered free courses on a variety of topics with an option to pay for a certificate.
 Powered by $210+ million of investments, the company quickly became an edtech powerhouse.

 In 2020, Coursera gained 30+ million new users.

 Introducing a free enterprise tier brought $22 million in revenue and attracted 4,000+ institutions, which the company intends to monetize sometime down the road.

 Yet, Coursera still reported a net loss of $67 million.